BlossomInsights/Reading_Mood_Analysis/README.md

 The fitted model demonstrated strong overall performance, explaining a large proportion of the variation in mood impact.
 The R‑squared value was approximately 0.72, with an adjusted R‑squared of approximately 0.71, indicating that model fit remained high after accounting for multiple predictors.
 The model was statistically significant overall.

+The OLS summary table provides the key statistics used to evaluate each predictor.
+Weekly reading time is the only variable with a statistically significant coefficient (p < 0.05), while age and gender show non‑significant effects.
+This suggests that reading behaviour adds meaningful explanatory value to the model, whereas demographic factors contribute very little once reading time is considered.

  ![Figure4](Images/Figure4.png)

 **Figure 4: OLS regression results summary**